eightsmile/cfa/Derivatives.md

 Vega is high when option is **at the money**.

 Theta is normally negative.
 The speed of the option value decline increases, however, as time to expiration decreases.

+##### BSM Assumption

+1. The volatility of the return on the underlying is known and constant. 恒定的constant vol

+    volatility can be predicted with certainty.

+2. The model includes the assumption that arbitrage opportunities do not exist: "No arbitrage opportunities are available in the marketplace." 市场无 arbitrage op

+3. The model is based on the assumption that prices do not move in discrete amounts as described in this statement.
+The reading states: "**Geometric Brownian motion** implies **continuous** prices, meaning that the price of the **underlying instrument does not jump from one value to another; rather, it moves smoothly from value to value.**" 连续的，price do not jump

+    - The underlying follows a statistical process called geometric Brownian motion, which implies that the **continuously compounded return is normally distributed**.
+    - Geometric Brownian motion implies continuous prices, meaning that the price of underlying instrument does not jump from one value to another; rather, it moves smoothly from value to value.

+4. The options are European-style, meaning that early exercise is not allowed.

+5. The continuously compounded risk-free interest rate is known and constant; borrowing and lending is allowed at the risk-free rate.

+6. If the underlying instrument pays a yield, it is expressed as a continuous known and constant yield at an annualised rate.

+7. Liquidity of trading.
+Short selling is permutable.
+No friction and trading cost.
+Leverage at continuously compound risk free rate is ok.

 #### Black Model - Options on Futures